My Forking Life

 This post contains affiliate links, please read my full disclaimer here.

-This simple soup is so light and fresh tasting, and seasoned with garlic, nutmeg and thyme.
-Even better it’s all made in one pot and ready to enjoy in around 30 minutes.
+This simple soup is light and fresh-tasting, seasoned with garlic, nutmeg, and thyme.
+It's all made in one pot and ready to enjoy in around 30 minutes.

-Made with natural and healthy ingredients, this soup is easy to make vegetarian or vegan, and it’s a tasty way to get some veggies into your families’ diet!
+Made with natural and healthy ingredients, this soup is easy to make, vegetarian or vegan, and it's a tasty way to get some veggies into your family's diet!

 How to make yellow squash soup